denizddogru/todo-project-assignment/README.md

 - fire up another terminal

--sqlite3
+- sqlite3

--./open database.db. // opens a new database file -./tables ->display created tables
+- ./open database.db. // opens a new database file

+- ./tables ->display created tables

--select * from * user;  //display registered users -drop table user; // test: change on the user models will not be displayed if running tables are not dropped and re-runned
+- select * from * user;  //display registered users

+- drop table user; // test: change on the user models will not be displayed if running tables are not dropped and re-runned